Thank you for visiting the India HP Store

-Online learning tools are software products that teachers use in a digital classroom.
+Online teaching tools are software products that teachers use in a digital classroom.
 This includes audio, video, or digital text.
-These digital learning tools allow learning to happen anytime, anywhere via an internet connection.
+These tools allow learning to happen anytime, anywhere via an internet connection.

-In our list, we’ll explore the differences in some available distance learning technology tools for teachers.
+In our list, we’ll explore the differences in some of the best online teaching platforms.
 Several offer delivery, hosting, and collaboration for your existing curricula.
 Others come with all the curricula already programmed and ready for use by your students.

 Each instructor may have to use their school’s preferred tool.
-However, in times of crisis, you may be able to choose one for each classroom.
-If the choice is up to you, the synchronous learning tools on our list receive consistently high marks from educators across a range of grades and subjects.
+However, in times of crisis, you may be able to choose one for your classroom.
+If the choice is up to you, the eLearning tools on our list receive consistently high marks from educators across a range of grades and subjects.

 Google Classroom lets teachers invite students to a private classroom via a code, and they can then attach and submit assignments for easy grading, feedback, and assessment.
 It’s a mobile-friendly solution, too, thanks to compatible iOS and Android apps.

-If you’re already familiar with the Google family of tools, Google Classroom may be the easiest and most affordable way to launch your online learning experience and it goes well with the popular classroom model of HP Chromebook.
+If you’re already familiar with the Google family of tools, Google Classroom may be the easiest and most affordable online teaching and learning tool and it goes well with the popular classroom model of HP Chromebook.

-Educators looking for a more interactive component for synchronous learning will find Pear Deck to be a real treat.
-In addition to hosting your slide presentations, this program allows for assessment of your slides.
+Educators looking for a more interactive component will find Pear Deck to be a real treat.
+In addition to hosting your slide presentations, this program allows for the assessment of any number of your slides.

 Your students can draw directly on the presentation, enter their notes, add numbers, drag and drop symbols, or answer multiple-choice questions.
 It has a friendly integration with Google Slides, too, so you can even let your students explore the web directly from your lecture.

 If you’re short on content, it can help with that, too.
 Pear Deck partnered with Newsela to create interactive daily learning topics straight from the headlines.
 Other partnerships include Encyclopedia Britannica and Google’s Be Internet Awesome program.
-Pear Deck offers a simple way to boost your curriculum without starting from scratch.
+Pear Deck offers a simple way to boost your curriculum without starting from scratch, making it one of the best online teaching platforms.

 Basic: Always free